liangliang12/Machine-Learning-soil-dielectric-constant/README.md

 These soil dielectric constant models were built based on Random Forest algorithm through theoptimal model value, which was proven has the high-accuracy to simulating the soil dielectric properties,<br>

 ##The model materials introduction<br>
-Datasets:       The Datasets folder contains a sample dataset that can be used to verify whether the model works properly.
+Datasets:           The Datasets folder contains a sample dataset that can be used to verify whether the model works properly.<br>
-EXample:        The Example folder contains sample data and example Python scripts for the soil dielectric constant real-part model.
+EXample:            The Example folder contains sample data and example Python scripts for the soil dielectric constant real-part model.<br>
-Forward_models:
+Forward_models:     The Forward_models folder includes predictive models for the real and imaginary parts of the soil dielectric constant, along with corresponding example Python scripts for their use.<br>
-Ssc_Retrieval_Model:
+SM_Retrieval_Model: The SM Retrieval_Model folder contains soil moisture content predictive models for various scenarios, along with corresponding example Python scripts for their use.
-Ssc_Retrieval_Model:
+Ssc_Retrieval_Model: The SscRetrieval_Model folder contains soil moisture content predictive models for various scenarios, along with corresponding example Python scripts for their use.

 ##The underlying foundational environment<br>
 windows 10<br>